Topological vector space: Linear maps

 A linear operator between two topological vector spaces which is continuous at one point is continuous on the whole domain.
 Moreover, a linear operator $f$ is continuous if $f(X)$ is bounded (as defined below) for some neighborhood $X$ of the origin.

-A hyperplane on a topological vector space $X$ is either dense or closed.
+A hyperplane in a topological vector space $X$ is either dense or closed.
 A linear functional $f$ on a topological vector space $X$ has either dense or closed kernel.
 Moreover, $f$ is continuous if and only if its kernel is closed.

 Types

 Depending on the application additional constraints are usually enforced on the topological structure of the space.
 In fact, several principal results in functional analysis fail to hold in general for topological vector spaces: the closed graph theorem, the open mapping theorem, and the fact that the dual space of the space separates points in the space.

 Below are some common topological vector spaces, roughly in order of increasing "niceness."